 Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
 Credit quality of a customer is assessed based on an extensive credit rating scorecard and individual credit limits are defined in accordance with this assessment.
 Outstanding customer receivables are regularly monitored.
-At 31 March 2022, there are no dues from the customers (31 March 2021: Nil).
+At 31 March 2022, the company had Nil customers (31 March 2021: Nil customers).